Mahtab-Shabani/protein-stability-experimental-context/README.md

 Dependency
 ------------
-This code is implemented purely in Matlab2014a and doesn't depends on any other toolbox.
+This code is implemented in MATLAB 2014a and doesn't depend on any other toolbox.

+## Basic Usage

+* Run the 'DEMO.m' script.